ronitmech17/commclassroomOP/README.md

 # Community Classroom is OP

-- Kunal Kushwaha says that this community is amazing
+- Kunal Kushwaha says that this community is amazing.
 - Kunal made this change
 - Ronit made this change